-If your own insurance company disputes your property damage claim, your business may have to file a first-party lawsuit against the insurer to obtain the compensation you are rightfully due.
-Contact a property insurance claims attorney experienced at handling first-party insurance claims.
-At Wyly & Cook, PLLC, based in Houston, Texas, we are committed to helping people and businesses that have a dispute over a first-party insurance claim.
+If your insurance company disputes your commercial insurance claim, your business may have to file a first-party lawsuit against the insurer to obtain the insurance benefits due under the policy.
+Contact a commercial property insurance claims attorney experienced in handling first-party business insurance claims.
+At Wyly & Cook, PLLC, based in Houston, Texas, we are committed to helping small businesses with first-party commercial insurance disputes.

 INSURING AGAINST UNANTICIPATED LOSSES

-As a general rule, commercial property insurance policies cover loss of property and loss of income due to damage to property.
+As a general rule, commercial property insurance policies cover damage or loss of business property and loss of income under business interruption coverage.
 First-party commercial property policies may insure businesses against losses from all risks or from specifically identified losses called “named perils.”
 A named perils policy may be written to apply to the types of hazards present in a given type of business.
-Commercial property may include real estate, buildings, equipment, machinery and inventory.
+Commercial property covered under a commercial policy may include real estate, buildings, equipment, machinery and inventory.

-First-party business property policies also may cover the loss of business income resulting from interruption of business caused by damage to the property.
-The experienced Houston insurance claims attorney at Wyly & Cook, PLLC , can help you identify business interruption losses caused by service interruption, cancelled contracts, payroll impacts and other losses.
-You may have clean-up costs or demolition costs as part of a business loss claim after a natural disaster, windstorm or fire.
+Business property policies also typically cover loss of business income resulting from interruption of business caused by property damage.
+The experienced Houston insurance claims attorney at Wyly & Cook, PLLC can help identify business interruption coverage and losses caused by service interruption, cancelled contracts, payroll impacts and other losses.
+We can also help you recover clean-up costs or demolition costs as part of a business loss claim after a natural disaster such as Hurricane Harvey, a hailstorm, windstorm or fire.